Naomi-Ding/DSQRM/README.md

 - N: number of data points in each sample, choose from [500,1000]
 - nsimu: number of simulated datasets, nsimu = 200
 - tau_set: targeted quantile levels, (0.1, 0.3, 0.5, 0.7, 0.9)
+- SIVC: logical value, true or false, whether to get estimators by SIVC (2016)

 ### (2) Procedures
 #### Step 1.
 Generate covariates & images given the input of settings;